 A disease for which the only cure is an organ transplant can affect anyone.
-Almost 400 people in Finland are waiting for an organ transplant.
+Over 550 people in Finland are waiting for an organ transplant.
 There is a continuous shortage of transplant organs.
 Every year, 5-10% of those waiting for a transplant die because a suitable organ wasn't received in time.

 The so-called presumed consent is in force in Finland.
 According to the law, the organs and tissues of a person who is brain dead may be used for the benefit of another person if the patient has not objected to organ donation during his/her lifetime.
 The deceased's opinion must be ascertained.
 If the potential organ donor does not have an organ donor card, relatives must be asked for information about the potential donor's view concerning the matter.
 A relative may not prohibit organ donation on his or her own grounds.